-In light of AB 361, the continuing COVID-19 emergency, the continuing recommendations by the Los Angeles County Department of Public Health of social distancing as one mechanism for preventing the spread of COVID-19, and the continued threats to health and safety posed by indoor meetings with large attendance, staff recommends that Board adopt the proposed resolution making the findings required to initially invoke AB 361.
+In light of AB 361, the continuing COVID-19 emergency, especially the Delta variant in the Fall of 2021 and the Omicron variant today, the continuing recommendations by the Los Angeles County Department of Public Health of social distancing as one mechanism for preventing the spread of COVID-19, and the continued threats to health and safety posed by indoor meetings with large attendance, staff recommends that Board adopt the proposed resolution making the findings required to initially invoke AB 361.
 Doing so will allow the CRA meetings to continue to occur by teleconference, without compliance with the teleconferencing requirements set out in Government Code Section 54953(b) that would otherwise apply.

-Continued reliance on AB 361 will require the Board to adopt a new resolution making the required findings every 30 days.
-Because the duration between the November 1 and December 6 meetings is longer than 30 days, however, the Act requires the readoption of the original resolution declaring the emergency.
-Therefore, this staff report and resolution are substantially the same as the October 4 actions and not the continuation resolution.
+Continued reliance on AB 361 requires the Board to adopt a new resolution making the required findings every 30 days.
+Because the duration between the January 3 and February 7 meetings is longer than 30 days, however, the Act requires the readoption of the original resolution declaring the emergency.
+Therefore, this staff report and resolution are substantially the same as the October 4 and December 6 actions, which are copies of the original resolution, and not the continuation resolution.